DanielSlavov/OnlineShop/README.md

-# BookShop
+# OnlineShop
-A simple and lightweight online shop for books and other items
+A simple and lightweight online shop.

 Included web scraper for obtaining test content